digimonkeys/Front-end-Developer-Interview-Questions/README.md

 Technology - Lately I prefer to use React with Redux and webpack, but I'm also familiar with Angular and gulp etc (...)

 * Talk about your preferred development environment.
+I prefer easily configurable Sublime 3 with its additional scripts and briliant editorial functions.
+My browser of choice is chrome with its dev tools, but I also use firebug.
+I have some knowledge about linux, but currently I use windows 10.
+I also use tools like gulp, webpack, window managers, linters etc.
 * Which version control systems are you familiar with?
 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?